jump-dev/JuMP.jl/README.md

 ### Objective and Constraints

-MathProg allows users to use a natural notation to describe linear expressions.
+JuMP allows users to use a natural notation to describe linear expressions.
 There are two ways to do so.
 The first is very similar to other modeling languages and has no restrictions.
 The second utilizes Julia's powerful metaprogramming features to get excellent performance even for large problems,